Challenger Wall Rock Climbing

 Anyhow the rock is bomber and has great friction for the most part.
 Really comparible to that of the Texas Wall in Velvet.
 Although most of the routes now have bolted anchors, it's a good idea to bring some leaver sling, biners, and stoppers with you.

-You will pass some beutiful pools and hop some boulders for a while until you see a dark brown wall on your left.
+You will pass some beautiful pools and hop some boulders for a while until you see a dark brown wall on your left.
 A huge left facing corner system will stand out among all of the features.
-This is the lin of Adventure Punks.
+This is the line of Adventure Punks.
 Once you see this feature keep your eyes out for some cairns because they will lead you directly to this route.

-Once you get beneath Adventure Punks, keep close to the wall and head climbers left toward the parking area.
-You will eventually see another huge left facing corner system which is the line of X-15.
-This is the first route on Challenger Wall.
+Adventure Punks is the first route on Challenger Wall.
+Once below it, keep close to the wall and head climbers left toward the parking area to access the other routes on this wall.
+The next huge, left facing corner system is the line of X-15.

 Classic Climbing Routes at Challenger Wall